 Mr. Souto joined the Sunrise Board of Directors in 1997.
-His professional experience and business acumen has assisted Sunrise’s Development efforts, and he is the Honorary Chairperson for Sunrise’s Magnolia Gala.
+His professional experience and business acumen has assisted Sunrise's Development efforts, and he is the honorary Chairperson of the Sunrise Magnolia Gala.

-Mr. Souto is Vice President of Sales and Marketing for Rowland Coffee Roasters, a family-owned business that exemplifies corporate giving principles and social responsibility to the community at large.
-He has successfully led Rowland Coffee Roasters, a Miami-based company, in becoming the primary producer (80%) of all espresso coffee in the United States, prior to selling its interest to J.M.
+Mr. Souto is Vice President of Sales and Marketing for Rowland Coffee Roasters, a family-owned business that exemplifies corporate giving principals and social responsibility to the community at large.
+He has successfully led Rowland Coffer Roasters, a Miami-based company, in becoming the primary producer (80%) of all expresso coffee in the United States, prior to selling its interest to J.M.
 Smucker Company, an iconic American company founded in 1897.

 Mr. Souto, studied Marketing and Business Administration at the University of Miami.
-He is the parent of a son receiving services from Sunrise in Miami.
+He is a parent of a son receiving services from Sunrise in Miami.

 Jose "Joey" Souto

 Mr. Souto joined the Sunrise Board of Directors in 2014 and currently is a member of the Development Committee.
-He is a Miami-native and a second generation board member (Mr. Souto’s father served on the Sunrise Board for more than two decades.)
-Joey Souto is a partner in MasterConcessionAir, specializing in retail and food service operations in airports across the country.
+He is a Miami-native and a second generation board member (Mr. Souto's father served on the Sunrise board for over two decades).
+Mr. Souto is a partner in MasterConncessionAir, specializing in retail and food service operations in airports across the country.
 Mr. Souto is also the family member of an individual with developmental disabilities.
 His brother, Alfie, has been receiving services from Sunrise for 30 years.

-Previsouly, Mr. Souto served at the Vice-President of Sales for Rowland Coffee Roasters in the Puerto Rico and the Institutional Division of the Northeast United States.
-In addition to his professional accomplishments, Mr. Souto is an active philanthropist and engaged community supporter with M.U.J.E.R.
-(Men and Women United in Justice for Education Reform) and the Miami Children’s Young Ambassadors, which focuses on the well-being of terminally ill-children.
+Previously, Mr. Souto served as the Vice President of Sales for Rowland Coffee Roasters in Puerto Rico and the Institutional Division of the Northeast United States.
+In addition to his professional accomplishments, Mr. Souto is an active philanthropist and engaged community supporter with Men and Women United in Justice for Education Reform (M.U.J.E.R.) and the Miami Children's Young Ambassadors, which focuses on the well-being of terminally ill-children.

-Joey received his B.A. from Warrington College of Business at the University of Florida, with a minor in Spanish.
+Mr. Souto received his Bachelors form Warrington College of Business at the University of Florida, with a minor in Spanish.

 Kevin E. Vance